js-arias/radix/README.md

 Insert a value in the radix.
 It returns an error if the key is already in use.

+    func (r *Radix) Set(key string, value interface{}) error

+Set provides a more flexible way to add data to the radix, as it reset a value if the key is already in use, or creates a new key if it is not already in the radix (as Insert).

     func (r *Radix) Lookup(key string) interface{}